Tennis Open Era – Comparison before and after the creation

 You have probably heard some records that have been made in the tennis Open Era.
 But what is exactly the open era?

 When you say amateurs, it does not mean that these players are not qualified yet to play tennis.
-It’s just they were not making a living of tennis, it was more about class.
+It’s just they were not making a living from tennis, it was more about class.

 In contradiction with the amateurs, the professionals had to win to make money.
 But, the amateurs were getting paid under the table.